DESERT VOX 2026 STAFF

 DIRECTOR/ VISUAL CONSULTANT/ CHOREOGRAPHER/ CYMBAL TECHNICIAN

-Vyvian Perez, El Paso native, is the Co-Founder and Director of Desert Vox, where for the past three years she has directed and overseen visual design, choreography, cymbal education, and administration.
+Vyvian Perez, El Paso native, is the Co-Founder and Director of Desert Vox, where for the past three years she has directed and overseen visual design, administration, choreography, and cymbal education.
 She has been a cymbal educator for the last 16 years and currently teaches cymbals at New Mexico State University while also working full-time as an ASL interpreter.

 Since 2010, Vyvian has taught cymbal lines locally at Coronado HS, Del Valle HS, Pebble Hills HS, UTEP, NMSU, Sun City Independent, and her alma mater Eastwood HS where she spent ten years teaching.
 During her five years in Southern California, she taught at programs including Gold Drum and Bugle Corps (2017–2019), Gold Indoor (2019), Velocity Independent (2018) and several high schools including Alta Loma and Patrick Henry.
 After returning to El Paso, Vyvian co-founded DV Indoor (now Desert Vox) in 2023, leading the ensemble to an Open Class promotion in its inaugural season, and several Gold Medals at local WTCA Competitions since its inception.